bgpedersen/web-dev-guides/bash-cli-npm-and-git.md

 ### NPM: Remove packages not listed in package.json

-Run `npm prune` to auto remove packages not listed in package.json.
+`npm prune` to auto remove packages not listed in package.json.

 ### NPM: Go to repository of package

-Fast go to the package repo home with CLI, to check changelog or other info.
-Type `npm home your-package` to go to specific repo or `npm repo your-package` to go to the overall repo.
+`npm home your-package` to go to specific repo

+`npm repo your-package` to go to the overall repo.

 ### NPM: Package versions